 Go Classic with Hardwood Internal Doors

 Hardwood doors, for example, solid oak doors, are a classic choice that’s stood the test of time.
 Strong, sturdy and stylish, these doors are practical and look fantastic, a truly winning combination.
-You can make a feature of the wood by leaving the door unpainted and even using varnish, oil or polish to emphasise the stunning grain.
+You can make a feature of the wood by leaving the door unpainted.
+You could even use varnish, oil or polish to emphasise the stunning grain.
 This look is perfect for classic country homes and modern townhouses alike.

 Oak interior doors offer outstanding insulation, keeping hot or cold air from moving through your home.
-As a result, you can stay warmer in winter and cooler in summer, with less need to turn up your heating or switch on a fan.
+As a result, you can stay warmer in winter and cooler in summer.
 This can mean lower energy bills, which are better for the planet and your bank account.
 Oak internal doors are also highly effective at stopping sound travelling through the home, as well as heat.
 So, whether you want to relax in front of the TV while the washing machine is on or a little one is trying to sleep while you’re socialising downstairs, a quality interior door can help keep quiet times quiet.

 Affordable and Stylish Cheap Internal Doors